Sadew451/SDHectorBot/README.md

 - [sadew](https://github.com/sadew451): Dev
 - [SDBOTs 𝐈𝐧𝐢𝐟𝐢𝐧𝐢𝐭𝐲](https://t.me/SDBOTs_inifinity)

-Anything missing kindly let us know at [Ezila Support](https://t.me/Ezila_Updates) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [BOTs Support](https://t.me/SDBOTz) or simply submit a pull request on the readme.

 Should any be missing kindly let us know at [SDBOTs In͏i͏f͏i͏n͏i͏t͏y͏](https://t.me/SDBOTs_inifinity) or simply submit a pull request on the readme.